playframework/play-courses/code/exercise_002_product_details/README.md

 ### Templates

-You should create two new template, the first one will be for the to show the details of a specific product and the second one the bar code.
+You should create two new templates, the first one will be used to show the details of a specific product, and the second one the bar code.
 Indeed, later we plan to reuse the latter.
 The new templates should be named:

 - `details.scala.html`
 - `barcode.scala.html`

 #### Details Template

-In this template we want:
+In this template, we want:

 - The product barcode
 - The product EAN